zobayer1/flask-restful-boilerplate/README.md

     tox -e py38
     tox -e lint

-If you have updated dependencies, use the `--recreate` flag with Tox commands.
+If you have updated dependencies, use the `--recreate` flag with Tox commands:

+    tox --recreate

 Distribution
 ------------